Colloquium: The Cosmic Dipole Anomaly

 Expressed in terms of the comoving number density $n(z)\equiv(1+z)^3Hr^{-2}{\rm d}N/{\rm d}\Omega_0{\rm d}z_0(z)$, where $r$ is the comoving distance, gives

-where $b_\mathrm{e}(z)\equiv-{\rm d}\log((1+z)^{-3}n(z))/{\rm d}\log(1+z)$ is the `evolution bias' of the source population and $\dot{H}={\rm d}H/{\rm d}t$ is the derivative of the Hubble parameter $H$ with respect to time.
-Here we have used ${\rm d}r/{\rm d}z=H^{-1}$ and ${\rm d}H/{\rm d}z=-\dot{H}H^{-1}(1+z)^{-1}$.
-Given the approximations appropriate here, we can think of $z_0$ as the background, \emph{i.e.}~true cosmological, redshift $\overline{z}$.
+where $b_\text{e}(z)\equiv-{\rm d}\log((1+z)^{-3}n(z))/{\rm d}\log(1+z)$ is the `evolution bias' of the source population and $\dot{H}={\rm d}H/{\rm d}t$ is the derivative of the Hubble parameter $H$ with respect to time.
+Here we use ${\rm d}r/{\rm d}z=H^{-1}$ and ${\rm d}H/{\rm d}z=-\dot{H}H^{-1}(1+z)^{-1}$.
+Given the approximations that are appropriate here, we can think of $z_0$ as the background, i.e.~true cosmological redshift $\overline{z}$.
 The distribution ${\rm d}N/{\rm d}\Omega_0{\rm d}z_0(z)$ is moreover independent of direction.
-One can see that the amplitude of the dipolar modulation per redshift interval picks up additional contributions both from volume perturbations (2nd and 3rd terms in Eq.~(\ref{eq:Dkinz1})) and from the evolution of the source counts with redshift (4th term in Eq.~(\ref{eq:Dkinz1})), which arises because of the boosted observer probing source counts at different background redshifts depending on direction.\\
+We see that the amplitude of the dipolar modulation per redshift interval picks up additional contributions from both volume perturbations (2nd and 3rd terms in Eq.~(\ref{eq:Dkinz1})), and from the evolution of the source counts with redshift (4th term in Eq.~(\ref{eq:Dkinz1})).
+The latter arises because of the boosted observer probing source counts at different background redshifts depending on direction.\\

-However, we are interested in source counts integrated above some flux density limit, \emph{viz.} the integral source counts per redshift and unit solid angle, which can also be expressed in terms of source luminosity~\citep{Dalang:2021ruy}
+However, we are interested in source counts integrated above some flux density limit, viz. the integral source counts per redshift and unit solid angle.
+This can also be expressed in terms of source luminosity~\citep{Dalang:2021ruy}

-where $L$ denotes the source luminosity, whose threshold $L_*=L_*(z)$ depends on redshift (and therewith direction) for $S_*$ held constant~\citep[\emph{cf.}][]{Alonso:2015uua}.\footnote{$L_*$ and $S_*$ further differ in their assigned frequency, which however does not impact the expansion below as the corresponding terms are varied with the redshift held constant, which also keeps the relation between source and observed redshift invariant.} The derivation now proceeds similarly with a few re-definitions and considering angular variations in luminosity around its average (\emph{viz.} the source luminosity $L_{*,0}$ as inferred by an unboosted observer), in addition to those in redshift as seen above.
+where $L$ denotes the source luminosity, whose threshold $L_*=L_*(z)$ depends on redshift (and therewith direction) for $S_*$ held constant~\citep{Alonso:2015uua}.\footnote{$L_*$ and $S_*$ further differ in their assigned frequency which however does not impact the expansion below as the corresponding terms are varied with the redshift held constant, which also keeps the relation between source and observed redshift invariant.} The derivation now proceeds similarly with a few re-definitions and considering angular variations in luminosity around its average (viz. the source luminosity $L_{*,0}$ as inferred by an unboosted observer), in addition to those in redshift as seen above: